Guide to Using Snapchat for Marketing

 Do’s & Don’ts of Snapchat Marketing

 There is always a right way and a wrong way to do anything, Snapchat is no exception.
 You can be creative, but you need to be careful, too, because it’s still social media.
-No matter what they say, Snapchats can be saved by other means such as recording or screen capture.
+No matter what they say, Snapchats can be saved by other means such as recording or screen capturing.

 First the Do’s